Mimis Domazos: AEK Athens

-The owner of AEK Athens, Loukas Barlos approached Domazos offering a contract in 1978.
-Barlos, before signing him, called the other captain of the club, Mimis Papaioannou to his office to get the required "approval" for the transfer.
-Papaioannou agreed with the transfer.
+In the summer of 1978, the owner of AEK Athens, Loukas Barlos approached Domazos offering a contract.
+Barlos, before signing him, called the captain of the club, Mimis Papaioannou to his office to get an "approval" for the transfer.
+Papaioannou agreed with the transfer and on 13 July Domazos officially signed for AEK Athens with a public presentation by Barlos.
 He started his first season with 29 appearances and 5 goals.
 He scored his first goal in a brace against PAOK on 10 September 1978.

 On 8 April 1979, he faced his former club, in a 1–0 win and before the end of the first half, there was a fight between the players.
 After a foul of Panathinaikos, Panathinaikos player and former teammate, Álvarez spoke out against Domazos, accusing him of spitting at him while threatening.
 Domazos responded the following day accepting the charges and challenging him to a fight.
 At AEK he won another league title and offered to renew his contract for another year.
-In January of the following season, he requested an audition from Barlos.
-Domazos told him he wanted to return to Panathinaikos to finish his career which Barlos accepted.
+In December, he requested from Barlos his desire to return to Panathinaikos and finish his career, which the first accepted.

 Retirement

-Domazos made his return to the club where he was cherished.
+On 24 December 1979, Domazos made his return to the club where he was cherished.
 He may not have scored in the 12 matches he played in, but he proved that no matter how many years had passed, he still had plenty of mental and physical strength, with his leading presence in the winning derby against Olympiacos at home, on 13 January 1980. Ηe ended his career in the summer of 1980 with a record of 536 appearances and 139 goals.